 Requirement No. Requirement Definition Requirement Value Scope

-R-4 Topology Star topology, Radio base
+R-4 Topology Star topology, Radio

-Chain topology, station
+Chain topology, base

 Tree topology, system

 Ring topology

 The support of other topologies is not required in this release of the specification, but the use of the interface in other topologies shall not be precluded.